Wednesday, December 30, 2015

 So What Is A TIRZ, Anyway??

 Here at The Political Chicken, more often than not, I'm focused on fiscal issues, and of course, government overreach.
 So, I'd like to bring your attention to something that actually falls under both of those categories; a little thing called, Tax Increment Reinvestment Zone or TIRZ for short.
-As defined by wikipedia, a TIRZ is a political subdivision of a municipality or county in the state of Texas created to implement tax increment financing.
+As defined by Wikipedia, a TIRZ is a political subdivision of a municipality or county in the state of Texas created to implement tax increment financing.
 They may be initiated by the city or county or by petition of owners whose total holdings in the zone consist of a majority of the appraised property value.

 So why should you care?
 Because the people that work on TIRZ are unelected and aren't held accountable by the tax payers!
 And as we speak, there's an effort underway to put Bus Lanes on Post Oak.
 The Uptown TIRZ has allocated $204 million for the project, oh, and did I mention they've blown through $43 million just to PLAN the project???
 Yeah, nothing to see here.